hexdump0815/imagebuilder/doc/daily-driver-experiments.md

   scaling to 1280x800
 - info: v5.18.10 kernel, debian bookworm, 4gb ram, 64gb emmc

-# octopus bloog - september 2022
+# chromebook octopus - bloog - september 2022

 - tested for about a week
 - it was working surprisingly well and reliable